 Using Fernando’s Ultimate

 Yes, Immortal (Fernando and allies within 70 units cannot be brought below 1500 hp or affected by damage over time effects for 4s) is really good, but I would love to give you an advice and try to hold it for the second objective because as you are getting closer to their point, things can go nasty because the other team is closer to the Payload position.
 What this means is as soon as they respawn they will damage you faster as you are not going to be able to heal yourself up, unless the other team is fully wiped.
 This means that you will be pushed to use your Immortal and try to save your team too.
 If you cannot hold it for the second objective, then you are going to use it in the first, simple.

 That is what I remember at the moment and remember, and we hope you will get some knowledge on playing Fernando.

 Fernando Gameplay Video:

-I really hope you are going to love this paladins tutorial and like the video gameplay.
-From now on Fernando should be definitely easier to play with, right?
-Do not forget, if you have a big advantage you can definitely start chasing the enemies and zone them out before they come back on the capture point.
+I hope you are going to love this paladins tutorial and like the video gameplay.
+From now on Fernando should be easier to play with, right?
+Do not forget, if you have a big advantage you can start chasing the enemies and zone them out before they come back on the capture point.